Bar-Bettash/ML_Stock_Price_Prediction/README.md

 ## Objective

+You don’t have to be a stats genius in order to leverage your investment strategy with machine learning!

+I challenged myself- build an investing machine with basic level of coding and zero (nearly) math!

+The model takes S&P500 historical data and tries to predict daily trends: up or down.
+Using backtesting (financial method) for accuracy adjustments.

+Your mission: Improve it !
+You can:
+1. Add more variables- Create a mini data.
+Give each a score and then using an overall score try to predict.
+2. Change time duration- try quarterly or even annual predictions.
+3. Use language models- you can add a ChatGPT API and ask it to give a score for recent news.
+Those can be added to the data from the first item!

 This project builds a Random Forest model to predict daily S&P 500 closing direction (higher or lower) using historical data.
 This can aid financial decisions like trading, risk management, and investment planning.